craftercms/docs/source/reference/java-api.rst

 .. index:: Java API, Groovy API

+.. _java-api:

+========
+Java API
+========

 ..
 TODO: Outline
 - Introduce in-process/java API
 - Point to javadoc
 - Elaborate with examples on XPath content queries
 - Elaborate with examples on Structure queries and filtering

-.. _java_api:

-========
-Java API
-========

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Make a Query for Content Based on Structure